 Consumer group warns of dangers of classic summer toys

-BOSTON (AP) — A Boston-based consumer watchdog group is reminding parents of the dangers of classic summertime toys like baby pools, high-powered water guns and inflatable pool rings.
+BOSTON (AP) — A consumer advocacy group is reminding parents of the dangers of classic summertime toys like baby pools, high-powered water guns and inflatable pool rings.

-World Against Toys Causing Harm — better known by its acronym, W.A.T.C.H.— issued its annual list of top 10 "summer safety traps" Tuesday.
-The organization also issues a Christmas list of dangerous toys.
+Boston-based World Against Toys Causing Harm issued its annual list of 10 "summer safety traps" Tuesday.

-Other toys on the summer list include water balloon slingshots, lawn slip-and-slides and projectile-firing toy guns.
+Other toys on the list include water balloon slingshots, on-ground water slides such as the Slip 'N Slide, and projectile-firing toy guns.

 Trampoline parks, all-terrain vehicles, pool covers and defective pool drain covers were other child safety risks included on the list.